ansible-community/antsibull-docs/tests/functional/baseline-no-breadcrumbs/collections/ns2/col/foo_become.rst

         <div class="ansible-option-cell">

-      User you 'become' to execute the task
+      User you 'become' to execute the task.

       .. rst-class:: ansible-option-line